commercetools/merchant-center-application-kit/packages/notifications/README.md

 The middleware

-- adds a unique `id` to every notification
+- Adds a unique `id` to every notification
-- handles scheduling removal of notifications specifying `dismissAfter`
+- Handles scheduling removal of notifications specifying `dismissAfter`
-- returns a `notificationHandle` for each dispatched notification containing its `id` and a `dismiss` function for convenience.
+- Returns a `notificationHandle` for each dispatched notification containing its `id` and a `dismiss` function for convenience

 ### Integration